 Charlie Saifi is the Superstition Review Social Media Manager for Issue 28, as well as Issue 27.
 They are a current Junior at Arizona State University studying both Psychology and English Literature.
 Charlie also works as a Writing Mentor.
 After graduation, Charlie hopes to pursue graduate school, as well as look into careers in writing, counseling, or becoming a university professor.

 Hannah Coleman is a Superstition Review's fiction editor for Issues 29 and 28.
 She is a Junior at Arizona State University and is pursuing a major in English with a focus on Literature.
 After graduation, Hannah plans to pursue her passion for writing as well as a career in editing and publishing.

 Kate Rieger is a part of the social media team for Issue 30.
-She was also on the social media team for Issue 29 and was previously the Advertising Coordinator for Issue 28.
-She is a junior enrolled at Barrett, The Honors College at Arizona State University.
-She is double-majoring in Communication and Film Studies.
-Kate also works as a Writing Mentor at ASU's Writers' Studio.
-Post-graduation, she plans to attend law school to pursue a career in international law.
+She was also on the social media team for Issue 29 and was the advertising coordinator for Issue 28.
+Kate is a senior at Barrett, The Honors College and is double-majoring in Communication and Film Studies.
+In addition, she is a Writing Mentor at ASU's Writers' Studio.
+After graduation, she plans to attend law school to pursue a career in international law.

 Khanh Nguyen is the Art Editor for Issue 28 and the Student Editor-in-Chief for Issue 29.
 She is a student of Barrett, the Honors College at Arizona State University.
 She majors in English Literature and minors in Philosophy.
 After graduation in Spring 2022, Khanh will be working on her Master of Mass Communication.

 Paress Chappell is the Nonfiction Editor for Issue 28.
 She is currently a sophomore at Arizona State University majoring in Creative Writing.
 After graduation, Paress will pursue a career in editing and publishing.